-The University of Kentucky Sports Medicine Fellowship program is under the direction of Robert Hosey, MD and Kyle Smoot, MD who serves as Associate Program Director.
+The University of Kentucky Sports Medicine Fellowship program is under the direction of Robert Hosey, MD and Kyle Smoot, MD.
 The program began in 1999 and has remained fully accredited by ACGME.
 There have been 39 graduates and 3 current fellows to date.
 The program offers a comprehensive educational experience.
 The fellowship was designed to provide each primary care sports fellow with the opportunity to enhance their clinical skills as well as improve their ability to critically analyze current literature, develop research interests, hone research skills, and expand their knowledge base in primary care and sports medicine.
 The curriculum includes didactics as well as hands-on training including clinical experience in accordance with the American Institute of Ultrasounds in Medicine and American Medical Society for Sports Medicine guidelines and recommendations.
 The fellowship also provides learners with extensive training room and athletic event coverage at collegiate, scholastic, and recreational events.

 Our mission is to provide high quality sports medicine training that yields excellent primary care sports medicine physicians.
 Graduates of the accredited program will be equipped to function as educators and leaders in sports medicine.